opeik/website/content/2024-07-14-powershell-is-not-my-favourite-scripting-language/index.md

 ## The veritable mess that is POSIX

 POSIX shell is, like most things descending from UNIX, poorly designed and incredibly unpleasant to use.
-Once you've developed a mental model of how it works via abstract causality and pain, you can eventually kludge together scripts _relatively_ quickly.
-It has many warts, though, namely inconsistency, error-prone string handling, and its compulsion to violate the principle of least surprise.
+Granted, once you've developed a mental model of how it works (via abstract causality and pain), you learn _eventually_ how to kludge together scripts relatively quickly.
+It has many warts, though, namely: inconsistency, error-prone string handling, and its compulsion to violate the principle of least surprise.

 POSIX shell is a concrete example of ["worse is better"] in action.
-It's a glue used to create precarious and unholy obelisks comprised of disjoint software, many of which date back to the 70s.
+It's a glue used to create precarious and unholy obelisks comprised of disjoint software, the undying remnants of bygone relics 5 decades past.

 There's barely _any_ language in there to speak of; most of the "syntax" is just _other_ programs.